uic-evl/DOE_DigitalTwin/README.md

 ![DT Architecture Diagram](https://github.com/uic-evl/DOE_DigitalTwin/blob/restructure/wiki_images/diagram.png)

  Our current approach to creating a digital twin is to consider the simulation environment, the user interface, and the hardware as three distinct entities that can communicate with each other.
+We support three primary configurations of simulation and user interface platforms: Omniverse-only, Unity-only, and Omniverse-Unity.

 ## Ongoing Tasks